nigmasilmi/microservices-ticketing-app/dev-notes.md

 ###### The solution step by step

-- There is a need to redisegn the service in order to solve the possible concurrency issues.
+- There is a need to redesign the service in order to solve the possible concurrency issues.
 - The general flow must be: Request to resource -> service that owns the resource -> Event describing change to resource -> NATS -> Event to service that needs to update its data based upon the event.
 - In particular, the ticket entity will have a version to control the concurrency.
 - The orders service might have more than one listener, so, in order to process the orders correctly, the logic of the listeners must check if the version of the ticket corresponds to latest version plus 1.